Welcome to Postcards from

 The great news is I am ready and willing to log the miles, tell the story, get dirty, and stir interest as I visit and interpret iconic images from the National Parks in my own plein-air style and document the journey along the way.
 I can't do it alone, which is why I am reaching out to those of you with other gifts and resources to support my cause and follow along as worthy partners.

 This is a large-scale project that will bring these national treasures into unique focus.
 This artistic endeavor will raise awareness of the parks intrinsic importance, value and beauty, in hopes of creating a painted record along with calling the public to action to help protect these lands.
-As I paint my way across the country, (not once, but twice!)
+As I paint my way across the country, (not once, but multiple times!)
 I will tell the story of these special places both with paint and words, eventually compiling the works and stories to tour the country and share about these places worthy of preserving and as a permanent record in book form.

 You are invited to travel along on this journey with me via daily travel log, video commentary, up to the minute art gallery and social media feeds – experience the parks in a new and exciting way…through “an artist’s eyes”.